SteeltoeOSS/Documentation/guides/stream/quick-start.md

 ---
 uid: guides/stream/quick-start
-title: Quick Start
+title: Quick Start w/ RabbitMQ
 tags: []
 _disableFooter: true
 _hideTocVersionToggle: true
 ---

-# Quick Start
+# Quick Start w/ RabbitMQ

 This guide will show you how to create a Steeltoe Stream service that receives messages coming from messaging middleware of your choice and logs the received message to the console.